programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Data Preparation

 Now you can begin to explore the data you’ve downloaded.
 To read in a CSV of previously-downloaded comments and metadata, you can use the code supplied below.
-Just make sure your `ytdt_data` folder is in your R working environment.
+Just make sure to navigate to your `ytdt_data` folder and set it as your R working directory.

 The following code iteratively reads in all of the comment data from the `comments.csv` files nested in the `ytdt_data` folder using the `read_csv` function from the `tidyverse` package: